-Our greater challenge seems to be increasing the proportion of accepted Black applicants who choose to attend our college; only 12% do so, compared with 20% of white applicants.
+Our greater challenge seems to be increasing the proportion of accepted Black applicants who choose to attend our university; only 12% do so, compared with 20% of white applicants.
 Not only are we competing with opportunities offered by CUNY (as noted above) but Black student applicants who meet New Paltz admission criteria likely have other choices and we believe that factors like more robust institutional financial aid offered by those other institutions (especially private colleges) become important variables for students and families in deciding where to ultimately enroll.

 If we are able to influence more Black students to choose New Paltz we are confident of their success.
 The percentage of white and Black students at New Paltz who come back for a second year – about 86% for both – is far above national averages and reflects a strongly supportive learning environment for all students.
 Black students at SUNY New Paltz graduate after six years (the federal standard) at 75%, approaching the 78% for white students.
 These statistics are dramatically counter to national averages that show a White-Black disparity of 24% (64% vs. 40%).
 Students in our Scholars Mentorship Program (SMP) graduate at rates >80%, and the graduation rate for students in our Educational Opportunity Program (EOP), who overcome both financial and academic barriers, is 73%.
 These programs along with our AMP/CSTEP (AC^2) programs that have a long history of supporting underrepresented students in STEM fields, are key contributors to the successes of our students.
 We are proud of the achievements of Black students at New Paltz, and that they are leaving here having graduated at rates on a par with majority students.
 The success of all students at SUNY New Paltz has notably increased the value of a SUNY New Paltz degree for all graduates.

 We want to influence the variables that we can to bring more Black students to New Paltz and experience such success.
-In our recent virtual town hall, we heard the clear affection and appreciation that many alumni have for the College and what you took away from your time here, even as we have room to be better.
+In our recent virtual town hall, we heard the clear affection and appreciation that many alumni have for the University and what you took away from your time here, even as we have room to be better.
 We welcome your engagement as alumni in working toward the goals that we share.
 We would like to hold another virtual town hall among alumni and campus leaders to brainstorm about how we can partner to advance these recruitment goals.
 We welcome hearing about your interest in supporting this effort.